BichHoang8968/pgspider/README.md

 ## Note
 When a query to foreign tables fails, you can find why it fails by seeing a query executed in PGSpider with `EXPLAIN (VERBOSE)`.

+## Limitation
+Limitation with modification and transaction:
+- Sometimes, PGSpider cannot read modified data in a transaction.
+- It is recommended to execute a modify query(INSERT/UPDATE/DELETE) in auto-commit mode.
+If not, a warning "Modification query is executing in non-autocommit mode.
+PGSpider might get inconsistent data." is shown.

 ## Contributing
 Opening issues and pull requests are welcome.